rabblerouser/rabblerouser-publisher/README.md

 // Set up a handler for events of specific types.
 Notice that we only receive
 // the `data` here.
 Event handlers must return a resolved promise if the event
 // handling succeeded, or a rejected promise if they fail to process the event.
-// This will cause the event to re-sent until it succeeds. streamClient.on('member-registered', data => {
+// This will cause the event to be re-sent until it succeeds. streamClient.on('member-registered', data => {
   console.log('Registering a new member called:', data.name);
   return Promise.resolve();